-Lower respiratory tract infections due to Gram-negative bacteria
+- Lower respiratory tract infections due to Gram-negative bacteria - exacerbations of chronic obstructive pulmonary disease - broncho-pulmonary infections in cystic fibrosis or in bronchiectasis - pneumonia - Chronic suppurative otitis media - Acute exacerbation of chronic sinusitis especially if these are caused by Gramnegative bacteria - Urinary tract infections - Genital tract infections - Gonococcal uretritis and cervicitis due to susceptible Neisseria gonarrhoeae - Epididymo-orchitis including cases due to susceptible Neisseria gonorrhoeae - Pelvic inflammatory disease including cases due to susceptible Neisseria gonorrhoeae

-- exacerbations of chronic obstructive pulmonary disease - broncho-pulmonary infections in cystic fibrosis or in bronchiectasis - pneumonia - Chronic suppurative otitis media - Urinary tract infections - Genital tract infections - Gonococcal uretritis and cervicitis due to susceptible Neisseria gonarrhoeae - Epididymo-orchitis including cases due to susceptible Neisseria gonorrhoeae - Pelvic inflammatory disease including cases due to susceptible Neisseria gonorrhoeae In the above genital tract infections when thought or known to be due to Neisseria gonorrhoeae it is particularly important to obtain local information on the prevalence of resistance to ciprofloxacin and to confirm susceptibility based on laboratory testing.
+In the above genital tract infections when thought or known to be due to Neisseria gonorrhoeae it is particularly important to obtain local information on the prevalence of resistance to ciprofloxacin and to confirm susceptibility based on laboratory testing.

-- Infections of the gastro-intestinal tract (e.g. travellers' diarrhoea) - Intra-abdominal infections - Infections of the skin and soft tissue caused by Gram-negative bacteria - Malignant external otitis - Infections of the bones and joints - Treatment of infections in neutropenic patients
+- Infections of the gastro-intestinal tract (e.g. travellers' diarrhoea) - Intra-abdominal infections - Infections of the skin and soft tissue caused by Gram-negative bacteria - Malignant external otitis - · Infections of the bones and joints - Treatment of infections in neutropenic patients